This site contains no information about the edibility or toxicity of mushrooms.

-This smallish, slimy agaric has a dull brown cap and distinctive yellowish gills and stem.
-It grows in trooping groups on soil in pine woods from late autumn to winter.
+Hygrophorus hypothejus, also known as Late Fall Wax Cap, is a smallish, slimy agaric that has a dull brown cap and distinctive yellowish gills and stem.
+It grows scattered or in groups on soil under conifers, common under 2-needle pines from late autumn to winter.

 goes down the stem and are sparse and elastic.
 At first mild vanilla to butter yellow coloured, and turns orange as mature.
 Spores